sureshatgithub/goaws/README.md

-Status: WIP
+<b>Status</b>: WIP <br>
-What is planned: To have the ability to compare the json responses of multiple versions from aws services/files What is Done: Connect to aws service fetch json files and compare What is pending: Enhance the compare logic across multiple versions of service apis.
-Also to incorporate logic whether json is subset of other, how similar the json formats are etc.,
+<b>What is planned</b>: To have the ability to compare the json responses of multiple versions from aws services/files<br>
+<b>What is Done</b>: Connect to aws service fetch json files and compare<br>
+<b>What is pending</b>: Enhance the compare logic across multiple versions of service apis.
+Also to incorporate logic whether json is subset of other, how similar the json formats are etc.,<br>